kamilk91/CSharp-Bitclude-API-Manager/README.md

 * WebSocketSharp (optional)
 ## Methods

-Methods are described in <summary>.
+Methods are described in summary.
 Easy to use.

 ## Example